libxengine/XEngine_StreamMedia/README.en.md

 6.  use APPClient push stream
 7.  use vlc play

+#### Linux
+If running under Linux, you can use the service script to run, you need to modify the ExecStart and WorkingDirectory path in the .service script in the release directory first
+and copy the service script to the /usr/lib/systemd/system/ directory, then execute systemctl start service name, you can also set self-start, systemctl enable service name
+You need to start XEngine_CenterApp.exe (XStreamCenter.service service) first, and then start the service, such as: XEngine_SDKApp (XStreamSdk.service)

 ## Dir Struct
 - XEngine_Docment Docment Dir Struct
 - XEngine_Release Install Dir Struct